Information technology in Bangladesh

+terms— short term from 2021 to 2023, mid-term from 2021 to 2028 and long term from 2021 to 2031 for implementation of the 65 action plans.

 History

 The first computer in East Pakistan was an IBM mainframe 1620 series, installed in 1964 at the Dhaka center of the Pakistan Atomic Energy Commission (later the Bangladesh Atomic Energy Commission).
 Computer use increased in the following years, especially after the independence of Bangladesh in 1971; more-advanced IT equipment began to be set up in different educational, research and financial institutions.
 In 1979, a computer centre, later renamed Department of Computer Science & Engineering, was established at Bangladesh University of Engineering and Technology (BUET); the centre has been playing a pivotal role in Bangladeshi IT education since its inception.
 Through the introduction of personal computers, the use of computers witnessed a rapid increase in the late 1980s.
 In 1985, succeeding several individual initiatives, the first Bengali script in computers was invented, paving the way for more intense computer activities.
 In 1995, use of the Internet began and locally made software started to be exported.

 In 1983, the Ministry of Science and Technology established a National Computer Committee to create the required policies.
 The committee was also responsible to carry out programs to expand and promote the efficacious use of the sector.
 In 1988, the committee was replaced by the National Computer Board.
 In 1990, the ministry reformed the board and reconstituted it as the Bangladesh Computer Council to monitor computer- and IT-related works in the country.